NuvaRing

 -

 NuvaRing is a small, combined hormonal contraceptive vaginal ring that you put into your vagina to prevent pregnancy.
-It is a flexible plastic ring that lasts for three weeks at a time, and it is just as effective as the contraceptive pill when used correctly.
+It is a flexible plastic ring that lasts for 3 weeks at a time, and is just as effective as the contraceptive pill when used correctly.

-NuvaRing works just like the combined contraceptive pill, but instead of having to remember to take a pill every day, you insert the ring and keep it in for three weeks in a row.
+NuvaRing works just like the combined contraceptive pill, but instead of having to remember to take a pill every day, you insert the ring and keep it in for 3 weeks in a row.
+That means it can be a convenient alternative to combined hormonal contraceptive pills for women who find it difficult to remember to take the pill every day.

 -